Our Team

 Graduate Research Assistant

-Grace “Caroline” Lee earned her M.A. in Industrial/Organizational Psychology from New York University.
-Before joining the SLAAY Lab, she worked for two years as an Executive Recruiter in the biotechnology and pharmaceuticals practice at Korn Ferry, where she conducted structured interviews and qualitative analyses with senior leaders.
-Caroline is committed to advancing research on mental health and identity development among Asian American adolescents and plans to pursue doctoral training in counseling or clinical psychology.
+Grace plays in important role in the SLAAY Lab as Research Assistant and Project Manager for the Bridge Project, where she actively connects with community networks and potential participants.
+She earned her M.A. in Industrial/Organizational Psychology from New York University.
+Prior to joining the lab, Caroline spent two years as an Executive Recruiter at Korn Ferry in the biotechnology and pharmaceuticals practice, conducting structured interviews and qualitative analyses with senior leaders.
+She is dedicated to advancing research on identity development and mental health among Asian American adolescents and plans to pursue doctoral training in counseling or clinical psychology

 Mary Healy